 The importance of China’s auto sales data

-Aside from the manufacturing PMI, China’s automobile sales is another key indicator that analysts and investors watch.
-As autos are the largest end users of oil, high auto sales growth often leads high oil consumption and oil import, which supports tanker demand and rates.
+China’s automobile sales are another key indicator that analysts and investors watch.
+As autos are the largest end users of oil, high auto sales growth often leads high oil consumption and oil imports, which supports tanker demand and rates.
 High car sales growth also means the economy is doing well.
 With the economy booming, more and more people will be able to purchase cars.
-On the other hand, when sales are slow, they’re often negative for oil consumption, import, and shipments.
+On the other hand, when sales are slow, they’re often negative for oil consumption, imports, and shipments.

 China’s car ownership has much farther to go

 In the past, China has been known as the country of bicycles.
 With little money to purchase cars, most people had to bike to travel from one place to another.
 But that’s rapidly changing as the country’s economic growth continues to fuel wage increases.
 Car ownership in China was only at 54 cars per 1,000 people in 2000, according to the World Bank.
 The world average was 120 cars, while developed countries averaged 500-plus.
 This means car use in China is still under-penetrated and there’s much room for growth.
 As China is transitioning to a more consumption-driven economy, car sales and oil demand aren’t likely to slow down as much as people may think.

 The past few months of car sales growth suggest fuel consumption will increase in the months ahead, which would support oil imports.
 Robust car sales are also a reflection of solid economic growth.
 This is long-term positive for crude tanker shipments and for companies like Teekay Tankers Ltd. (TNK), Nordic American Tanker Ltd. (NAT), Frontline Ltd. (FRO), and DryShips Inc. (DRYS).
 This also applies to the Guggenheim Shipping ETF (SEA), which partially invests in crude tanker companies.